KarnazeMM/frameworking-AI-action/Melissa+ChatGPT 3.5_2024-04-12.md

 Transcript from interfacing with ChatGPT 3.5 on April 12, 2024

 ### User Goal:
-Melissa wanted to determine if ChatGPT 3.5 could brainstorm on topic of creating frameworks at intersection of social ecology and conflicts of interest in space of "AI regulations"; similarly to that done by Claude.ai and that transcript was used a template for "mirroring" that line of questioning (see file: Melissa+Claude.ai_2024-04-12.md)
+Melissa wanted to determine if ChatGPT 3.5 could brainstorm on topic of creating frameworks at intersection of social ecology and conflicts of interest in space of "AI regulations"; similarly to that done by Claude.ai and that transcript was used as a template for "mirroring" that line of questioning (see file: Melissa+Claude.ai_2024-04-12.md)

 ### User Note:
 Prompts were quickly entered without checking for typos.